abrarwafa/weatherR/README.md

 goHike()
 ```

-To check if you can go hiking on a specified date in London:
+To check if you can go hiking on a specified date in London (the date should be either today's date or one of the next four days'):
 ```R
 getForecast("London", "2014-11-29")
 ```